khulnasoft/ThreatMatrix/docs/source/Usage.md

 ## How to interact with IntelX

-IntelX main objective is to provide a single API interface to query in order to retrieve threat intelligence at scale.
+Intel Owl main objective is to provide a single API interface to query in order to retrieve threat intelligence at scale.

-There are multiple ways to interact with the IntelX APIs,
+There are multiple ways to interact with the Intel Owl APIs,

 1. Web Interface

    - Built-in Web interface with dashboard, visualizations of analysis data, easy to use forms for requesting new analysis, tags management and more features

-2. intelpY (CLI/SDK)
+2. pyIntelX (CLI/SDK)

-   - Official Python client that is available at: [IntelpY](https://github.com/khulnasoft/intelpy),
+   - Official Python client that is available at: [PyIntelX](https://github.com/khulnasoft/pyintelx),
    - Can be used as a library for your own python projects or...
    - directly via the command line interface.